KVM switch

-A KVM switch (with KVM being an abbreviation for "keyboard, video, and mouse") is a hardware device that allows a user to control multiple computers from one or more sets of keyboards, video monitors, and mice.
+A KVM switch (with KVM being an abbreviation for "keyboard, video, and mouse") is a hardware device that allows a user to control multiple computers from one or more sets of keyboards, video monitors, and mouse.

 Name

-Switches to connect multiple computers to one or more peripherals have had a variety of names.
+Switches to connect multiple computers to one or more peripherals have had multiple names.

 The earliest name was Keyboard Video Switch (KVS).
 With the advent of the mouse, the Keyboard, Video and Mouse (KVM) switch became popular.
-The name was introduced by Remigius Shatas, the founder of Cybex, a peripheral switch manufacturer, in 1995.
+The name was introduced by Remigius Shatas, the founder of Cybex (now Vertiv), a peripheral switch manufacturer, in 1995.
 Some companies call their switches Keyboard, Video, Mouse and Peripheral (KVMP).